-Who Determines If I Meet the Non-Medical Requirements?
+Who Determines If I Meet the Non-Medical Requirements for Disability?

 Your case will be evaluated by a claims rep to determine your non-medical eligibility.
 If it is found that you meet the non-medical requirements, then your claim will be passed on to the Disability Determination Services (DDS).
 Here, you’re the medical portion of your claim will be evaluated.

 If it is found that you do not meet the non-medical requirements for disability, such as earning too much each month, then your claim will likely be denied and not passed on to DDS.

 What Happens If You Get This Decision In The Mail?

-If you receive notice from the SSA saying you’ve meet the medical criteria but the non-medical part of your eligibility still needs to be determined, then you’ll have to wait before knowing more about your potential benefits.
+If you receive notice from the SSA saying you’ve meet the medical requirements, but the non-medical component of your eligibility is still awaiting determination, then you’ll have to wait before knowing more about your potential benefits.
 The bad news is that you must be patient.
 The good news is that the non-medical review typically takes much less time than does the medical review of any SSD application.

 Medical Requirements to Meet to Qualify

 You will also need to meet the medical requirements to qualify for disability benefits.
 Both SSI and SSDI have the same medical requirements.
-You must show you medically disabled to qualify for disability benefits.
+You must show you are medically disabled to qualify for disability benefits.
 To be "medically disabled" means that you are unable to do any substantial gainful activity due to your condition.
 To prove this, you will need to meet a Blue Book listing.
 The Blue Book is a compilation of all medical conditions that may qualify for benefits.